reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 > Note:
 >
-> The [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill allows this new lifecycle to be used with older versions of React as well.
-This can be helpful if you're writing a shared component that is intended for use with multiple versions of React.
+> The [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill enables this new lifecycle to be used with older versions of React as well.
+[Learn more about how to use it below.](http://localhost:8000/blog/2018/02/07/update-on-async-rendering.html#open-source-project-maintainers)
->
-> This polyfill is not needed for application code that uses a specific version of React.
-It is only useful for shared components (e.g. open source, NPM packages).

 ### Invoking external callbacks